 The audit log does not contain entries for queries that could not be parsed and analyzed.
 For example, a query that fails due to a syntax error is not recorded in the audit log.
 The audit log also does not contain queries that fail due to a reference to a table that does not exist, if you would be authorized to access the table if it did exist.

-Certain statements in the impala-shell interpreter, such as CONNECT, PROFILE, SET, and QUIT, do not correspond to actual SQL queries, and these statements are not reflected in the audit log.
+Certain statements in the impala-shell interpreter, such as CONNECT, SUMMARY, PROFILE, SET, and QUIT, do not correspond to actual SQL queries, and these statements are not reflected in the audit log.

 Reviewing the Audit Logs